WilhelmOks/ArrayBuilder/README.md

 ## Swift Package Manager

-This library is a Swift Module and can be added using this URL:
+This library is a Swift Package and can be added using this URL:
 ```
 https://github.com/WilhelmOks/ArrayBuilder.git
 ```